 Processing a purchase is the main purpose of the Purchase module in DEAR.
 Through the Purchase module, you can create purchase orders and link supplier invoices and stock received to the relevant purchase order.
-Service purchases are used for orders without stock items (i.e. orders of services or non-inventory items only).
+Service purchases are used for orders without stock items (i.e. orders of services only).

 For purchase orders that will be received/invoiced as multiple partial orders, see Advanced Purchases.